Assassination of John F. Kennedy: Trial of Clay Shaw

 Clay Shaw (pictured in 1951) was acquitted by the New Orleans jury after less than an hour of deliberation.

 On March 22, 1967, New Orleans district attorney Jim Garrison arrested and charged New Orleans businessman Clay Shaw with conspiring to assassinate President Kennedy, with the help of Oswald, David Ferrie, and others.
 A respected businessman who had helped renovate and preserve the French Quarter, Shaw was described as "the unlikeliest villain since Oscar Wilde".
 Both Shaw and the neurotic, avidly anti-Castro Ferrie were members of New Orleans' gay community.
 Ferrie died, possibly by suicide, four days after news of the investigation broke.
 On The Tonight Show Starring Johnny Carson in 1968, Garrison first publicly alleged that Shaw and Ferrie had been part of a larger CIA scheme to kill Kennedy and frame Oswald.
-In the 34-day trial conducted in 1969, Garrison played the Zapruder film and argued that the backwards motion of Kennedy's head after the fatal shot was indicative of a shooter in front of the Grassy Knoll.
+In the 34-day trial conducted in 1969, Garrison played the Zapruder film and argued that the backward motion of Kennedy's head after the fatal shot was indicative of a shooter in front of the grassy knoll.

 After a brief deliberation, the jury found Shaw not guilty.
 Mark Lane interviewed the jurors after the trial and stated that some believed that Shaw likely was involved in a conspiracy but that there was insufficient evidence to convict.
 Lane's claims have been disputed by playwright James Kirkwood—a personal friend of Clay Shaw—who said that he met several jurors who denied ever speaking to Lane.
 Kirkwood also questioned Lane's claim that the jury believed that there was a conspiracy: Jury foreman Sidney Hebert told Kirkwood, "I didn't think too much of the Warren Report either until the trial.
 Now I think a lot more of it than I did before."

 According to academic E. Jerald Ogg, the Shaw trial is widely regarded as a "travesty of justice"; Kirkwood likened the trial to a Spanish Inquisition hearing.
 Other observers have characterized the proceedings as relying on homophobia.
 It remains the only trial to be brought for the Kennedy assassination.
 In 1979, former CIA director Richard Helms testified that Shaw had been a part-time contact of the Domestic Contact Service of the CIA, through which Shaw volunteered information from his travels abroad, mostly to Latin America.
 However, according to Max Holland, some 150,000 Americans were contacts.
-In 1993, the PBS program Frontline obtained a group photograph that featured Ferrie and Oswald together at a 1955 cookout for the Civil Air Patrol: Ferrie had denied ever knowing Oswald.
+In 1993, the PBS program Frontline obtained a group photograph that featured Ferrie and Oswald together at a 1955 cookout for the Civil Air Patrol.
+Ferrie had denied ever knowing Oswald.